HMXCorp/ACTS-Procurement-Accelerator/README.md

 - **Personalized**: Responses adjusted to your selected persona.
 - **Explainable**: Provides information on the thought process that generated the response.

-See [Information Assistant Installation and Use](InformationAssistant/README.md) for information on deploying the Information Assistant for use with the ACTS Procurement Acclerator.
+See [Information Assistant Deployment and Use](InformationAssistant/README.md) for information on deploying the Information Assistant for use with the ACTS Procurement Acclerator.

 ## Contributing